hkassaei/management-cluster/README.md

 # Crossplane + Flux + App using CloudSQL
-This demo shows how to use Crossplane and Flux to automate the provisioning of cloud infrastructure resources at scale, and by using GitOps principles.
+This repository is part (the management cluster part) of a demo that shows how to use Crossplane and Flux to automate the provisioning of cloud infrastructure resources at scale, and by using GitOps principles.

 On high level, the solution relies on a management cluster that can be used to bootstrap and monitor the status of other 'workload clusters', where the applications/workloads